 When we think about it, we live in a brand society.
 We recognize many logos and what the company sells just by their brand mark or logo.
-If you are about to embark on the journey of a logo design, or feel it is time for your company’s visual identity to undergo a new look, here are several tips on creating a great logo we have laid out for you.
+If you are about to embark on the journey of a logo design, or feel it is time for your company’s visual identity to undergo a new look, there are several tips on creating a great logo we have laid out for you.

 Logo Design Tips: